 |aMean ± SD Cmax, AUClast, t½ and Median tmax|

 Food enhances the absorption of both artemether and lumefantrine.
-In healthy volunteers, the relative bioavailability of artemether was increased between two- to three-fold, and that of lumefantrine sixteen-fold when Coartem Tablets were taken after a high-fat meal compared under fasted conditions.
+In healthy volunteers, the relative bioavailability of artemether was increased between 2- to 3-fold, and that of lumefantrine 16-fold when Coartem Tablets were taken after a high-fat meal compared under fasted conditions.
 Patients should be encouraged to take Coartem Tablets with a meal as soon as food can be tolerated [see DOSAGE AND ADMINISTRATION].

 Artemether and lumefantrine are both highly bound to human serum proteins in vitro (95.4% and 99.7%, respectively).
 Dihydroartemisinin is also bound to human serum proteins (47% to 76%).
 Protein binding to human plasma proteins is linear.